jbernot/academic-kickstart/content/outreach_scicomm.md

 #### Parasite Day Guest Speaker
 Guest speaker on parasite biology, research, and career options at Temple High School in Arizona on Parasite Day.
 Video call, presentation, and Q&A for 2 12th grade science classes.
 March 4, 2019.

-#### GWU Research Panel Member
-Panel member for GWU undergraduate Q&A on graduate school and research experience.
-GWU November 27, 2018.

-#### Guest Speaker: Computational Biology
-Discussed research in the Computational Biology Institute in Introduction to Medicine, a college-level course for high school students.
-George Washington University.
-July 3, 2018.

 #### Public Outreach at Smithsonian NMNH
 Crustacean scientist, Ocean Hall Department of Invertebrate Zoology public outreach.
 Crustacean specimen displays and Q&A. Smithsonian National Museum of Natural History.
 April 5, 2018.